lokeshdarla/chemsite/README.md

-chemsite is a chemistry oriented website designed for chemistry professor.
+chemsite is a chemistry oriented website designed for chemisty professor.